 I am a political economist working on ways to make the most of the opportunities emerging from a greener economy - for the economy, people, and especially the planet.
 The scale of sustainable innovation and long-term socio-technical transformation is vast and provides enormous scope for political, economic, business, and social change.
 I particularly focus on innovation systems at the intersection of clean-tech and artificial intelligence such as in the energy and mobility sectors.
 My research combines insights from innovation studies, political economy, economics, and policy analysis.
 I have been a consultant for projects related to clean technologies and green transformations on the micro-level, as well as for innovation policy and a green industrial strategy on the macro-level.

 Currently, I am a researcher and consultant at the Department of Science, Technology, Engineering, and Public Policy at University College London (UCL STEaPP).
 At UCL, I also teach on the MPA programme and co-supervise Master's projects.
 I completed my PhD in 'Government and Economics' at UCL, fully funded through a scholarship by the UK Engineering and Physical Science Research Council.
-My PhD thesis entitled 'Networked Transitions Towards Sustainability: Policy Coordination in Socio-Technical Innovation Systems' is available upon request.
+My PhD thesis entitled 'Networked Transitions Towards Sustainability: Policy Coordination in Socio-Technical Innovation Systems' is available here.
 I also hold a BSc from the London School of Economics and a MPhil from the University of Oxford, where I was a member of St. Antony's College.
 I speak English, German, Spanish, reasonable French and Portuguese, and some Russian.
 For queries regarding collaborations, consultancy, or details about my CV, contact me directly.

 political economy of innovation